-Taping of easing measures of the US Federal Reserve has begun, yet the exact schedule is still uncertain.
-This is a sign that the US economy is on the road to recovery, however, potential increase in interest rate will exert pressure on price on equity investments and available-for-sale investments, particular in high-yield equity investments and long-term debt instruments.
-As Hong Kong Dollar is pegged to the US Dollars, these potential fluctuations in US economy may have a significant impact on the Hong Kong economy.
+The exact schedule of increase in interest rate for the US Federal Reserve is still uncertain.
+Increase in interest rate may exert pressure on price on equity investments and available-for-sale investments held by the Group, particular in high-yield equity investments and long-term debt instruments.
+Also, as Hong Kong Dollar is pegged to the US Dollars, the potential fluctuations in US economy may have a significant impact on the Hong Kong rental market.